keithrozario/lambda-cache/README.md

 ## S3

-S3 support is considered _experimental_ for now, but withing the python community we see a lot of folks pull down files from S3 for use in AI/ML models.
+S3 support is considered _experimental_ for now, but withing the python community we see a lot of use-cases to pull down files from S3 for use in AI/ML models.

 Files downloaded from s3 are automatically stored in the `tmp` directory of the lambda function.
 This is the only writable directory within lambda, and has a 512MB of storage space.